 A single toilet uses 7 gallons of water each day

-To foster a healthy and respectful work environment, employers should adopt the following practices regarding bathroom breaks:
+To foster a healthy and productive work environment, employers should adopt the following practices regarding restroom breaks at work:

-Employers must take into account any restrictions that may be applied to employees when complying with OSHA bathroom break requirements.
-Employers can not impose unreasonable curbs on washroom use.
-However, according to OSHA bathroom break requirements, workers also have a duty to not abuse their privilege.
-As a result, they should not take an excessive amount of time on toilet breaks.
-A worker’s need for frequent bathroom breaks can depend on many reasons.
+However, according to OSHA bathroom break requirements, an employee abusing bathroom breaks can potentially face penalties.
+As a result, they should spend a reasonable amount of time on restroom breaks at work.
+A worker’s need for excessive bathroom breaks during work can depend on many reasons.
 They include fluid intake, air temperature, medical conditions, and medications.
-But some common medical conditions require frequent toilet use.
+However, some common medical conditions require excessive bathroom breaks.
 They include pregnancy, urinary tract infections, constipation, abdominal pain, diverticulitis, and hemorrhoids.
-However, restroom usage frequency can vary from person to person.
-Therefore, no federal standard or specified schedule for restroom usage is in place.
+However, restroom breaks frequency can vary from person to person.
+Therefore, there is no specified schedule or federal workplace bathroom laws.

 According to OSHA bathroom break requirements, all restroom facilities to have: